 Throw your quinoa into any salad or slaw!
-This one is one of my favorite salads of all time with crunchy cabbage, sweet mango, and spicy peanut sauce.
-For more salad and slaw inspiration, click here.
+For example, toss some quinoa into this Spring Roll Bowl – one of my favorite salads of all time with crunchy cabbage, sweet mango, and creamy peanut sauce.

 #5: Throw Leftover Quinoa into a Pot of Chili

 Quinoa is great for giving a pot of chili some extra texture and a nice nutrient boost.
 I usually add dry quinoa to my chili when there’s about 20 minutes left of cooking, but cooked quinoa works great too!
 Just add pre-cooked quinoa to chili shortly before eating it so that it doesn’t overcook and get too soggy.